WillHTam/simple-aws-guide/readme.md

         }
         ```
     - Replace 'sitename' with your domain and 3000 with the port you are serving on if necessary
-    - `nginx -t` to check if the new edit is free of errors
+    - `sudo nginx -t` to check if the new edit is free of errors
     - `sudo systemctl restart nginx`